mentorapp/railsapp/README.md

 - do a git pull on the local machine
 - delete the local branch if you don't need it any more with 'git branch -d branch-name'

+## Database Seeding

+In order to use the seed file to populate our database we need to do the following:

+rails db:drop
+rails db:create
+rails db:migrate
+rails db:seed

 ## Sprint Planning

 App Idea - To connect Mentors and Mentees in the Tech Industry in Melbourne.